by Julia Veik

 Johnson has not limited herself to traveling theater, she took part in the Marian productions of “Singin’ in the Rain,” “Gone the Rainbow, Return the Dove” and “Hello, Dolly!.”
 In Marian’s October production of “Hello, Dolly!,” she played Minnie Fay and took part in memorable songs such as “Elegance” and “Motherhood March.”

-Johnson has missed several weeks of school to be a part of the cast of “A Christmas Carol,” partially due to rehearsals colliding with the school day and partially due to her being on tour and thus unable to attend school.
+Johnson has missed several weeks of school to be a part of the cast of “A Christmas Carol,” partially due to rehearsals colliding with the school day and partially due to her being on tour outside of Omaha.
 “A Christmas Carol” rehearsed for two weeks, during which they learned the whole show.
 Johnson was needed several days of the week for multiple hours at a time to rehearse.

-“Rehearsals are generally nine to six, so full work day but I’m not called the entire time.
-The first day I was called from nine to six with a one hour lunch break in the middle.
-For the last five, six days, I was called maybe nine to eleven and then I got three hours off to run back to school to get some homework and get things.
-Then I’d go back from two to four,” Johnson said.
+“Rehearsals are generally 9 a.m. to 6 p.m., so a full work day, but I’m not called the entire time.
+The first day I was called from 9 to 6 with a one hour lunch break in the middle.
+For the last five or six days, I was called maybe 9 to 11 and then I got three hours off to run back to school to get some homework and get things.
+Then I’d go back from 2 to 4,” Johnson said.